-Download and complete the application electronically (available at Department of Communication Science and Disorders | Pitt SHRS) for the Audrey Holland Endowed Award following all instructions.
+Download and complete the application electronically (available at need new link) for the Audrey Holland Endowed Award following all instructions.
 The application packet includes

 - the project title, - list of supplies/equipment/subject payments and other items for which the award is being requested and their approximate cost, - a brief narrative of the research including need, purpose, specific aims, methods, and a brief literature review (5 pages or less) - the student applicant's bio sketch including undergraduate and graduate grade point average, degree program currently enrolled in, and year and milestone in the degree program.
 Some examples include the following: "M.A.
 SLP program, second year student, thesis project" or "Ph.D. third year student, predissertation project", or "undergraduate Honors project for B.Phil. degree", or "Ph.D. student, second year, research practicum"